IDEQ -- Improving Diffusion Models for the Traveling Salesman Problem (TSP) by Leveraging the Structure of the Solution Space: : the Recipe

-Building on these two ingredients, let us specify the training and the inference phases of \XYZ, sketched in Algorithm \ref{alg:IDEQinf}.
+Building on these two ingredients, let us specify the training and the inference phases of \XYZ:

-\begin{itemize} \item \textbf{Training phase:} \begin{itemize} \item we train an IDEQ TSP-500 checkpoint, by initializing the network with DIFUSCO original TSP-100 checkpoint, and using their TSP-500 training set.
-The training objective is modified as follows: instead of associating the optimal tour, we associate a tour $T$ obtained by applying 2 consecutive randomly sampled 2-change on the optimal tour (key ingredient 2).
-This produces the IDEQ TSP-500 checkpoint. \item Likewise for the TSP-1000 checkpoint: we initialize the network with the previously trained IDEQ TSP-500 checkpoint and we use the DIFUSCO TSP-1000 training set with the updated objective (key ingredient 1).
-This produces the IDEQ TSP-1000 checkpoint. \end{itemize} \item \textbf{Inference phase:} we follow the inference steps of T2TCO: the original DIFUSCO diffusion (from $t=T$ to $t=0$ followed by 3 partial forward/backward diffusion steps (from $t=0$ to $t=\alpha T$ and vice versa, $0< \alpha <1$) but with the updated diffusion steps detailed in algorithm \ref{alg:IDEQinf}. \end{itemize}
+\begin{itemize} \item \textbf{Training phase:} \begin{itemize} \item to save computation time, we initialize $NN_{\theta}$ with the DIFUSCO original TSP-100 checkpoint. \item Then, we train an \XYZ TSP-500 checkpoint with the training objective modified as follows: instead of the optimal tour, we use a tour obtained by applying 2 consecutive randomly sampled 2-change on the optimal tour (key ingredient 2).
+This produces the \XYZ TSP-500 checkpoint. \item Likewise for the TSP-1000 checkpoint: we initialize the network with the \XYZ TSP-500 checkpoint and train it with the updated objective (key ingredient 2).
+This produces the \XYZ TSP-1000 checkpoint. \end{itemize} \item \textbf{Inference phase:} we follow the inference steps of T2TCO: the diffusion goes from $t=T$ to $t=0$ and is then followed by $n$ ($n \in \mathbb{N}$ is a hyper-parameter) partial forward/backward diffusion steps from $t=0$ to $t=\alpha T$ and vice versa (where $0< \alpha <1$ is a hyper-parameter) but we replace the standard diffusion steps by the updated diffusion steps detailed in algorithm \ref{alg:IDEQinf}. \end{itemize}

-\section{Experimental study}
+\section{\XYZ: Experimental Study}

-In computational combinatorial optimization, experimental results are key.
-Henceforth, in this section, we present our experimental results.
-The most important result is that IDEQ reaches SOTA performance on the TSPlib benchmark, achieving significantly better results than the previous SOTA DIFUSCO and T2TCO, and getting close to those of LKH3, even on TSP instances with several thousands of cities.
-We also show that IDEQ performance does not degrade very much with $N$.
-Overall, these results set unprecedented performance for a neural network approach on the TSP.
+In computational CO, experimental results are key.
+Henceforth, in this section, we detail our experimental results.
+The most important result is that \XYZ reaches SOTA performance on the TSPlib benchmark, achieving significantly better results than the previous SOTA DIFUSCO and T2TCO.
+Overall, \XYZ exhibits state-of-the-art performance for a neural network approach on the TSP.